-This mark scheme is published as an aid to teachers and candidates, to indicate the requirements of the examination.
-It shows the basis on which Examiners were instructed to award marks.
-It does not indicate the details of the discussions that took place at an Examiners' meeting before marking began, which would have considered the acceptability of alternative answers.
+This mark scheme is published as an aid to teachers and students, to indicate the requirements of the examination.
+It shows the basis on which Examiners were initially instructed to award marks.
+It does not indicate the details of the discussions that took place at an Examiners' meeting before marking began.
+Any substantial changes to the mark scheme that arose from these discussions will be recorded in the published Report on the Examination.